nuzynuz/nuzynuz/README.md

 <p align="center"><img src="profile.png" alt="animated" /></p>

-I am a full-time geek, always keen to work on automating processes and building utility applications for easing out monotonous daily works
+I am a full-time geek, always keen to work on automating processes and building utility applications for easing out monotonous daily works.
+Keep watching for more details...
+Till then you can view my repositories and will be glad to accept any feedback or suggestions for improvement or any enhancements!

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=rashindipaulusha99&label=Profile%20views&color=0e75b6&style=flat" alt="rashindipaulusha99" /> </p>